KobeW50/ReVanced-Documentation/Reddit-Client-ID-Guide.md

 Patching
 =

-**1.** Uninstall the official version of the app you are going to patch.
-(Example: If you have Sync installed, and you are about to patch Sync, uninstall the Sync app.)
+**1.** Uninstall the official version of the app you will patch.
+(Example: If you have Sync installed and are about to patch Sync, uninstall the Sync app.)

 > [!TIP]
 > Remember to export your settings configuration before uninstalling (if your Reddit client has the option).